ra-coding-club/coding-club/week-6-lesson-plan.md

 ## Activity

 The day will be reinforced by allowing students presentation time to “code and tell” (share and tell) about their creations.

+**Copyright &copy; 2018 Riyaad Azad.
+Free to copy and distribute as per the [official license on GitHub](https://github.com/ra-coding-club/coding-club/blob/master/LICENSE).
+All other rights reserved.**